Epcot Center - See the World of Yesterday, Tomorrow and Today

 And have a whole lot of fun in the process.

 There are two "Worlds" here.
 Future World and the World Showcase.
 The two "Worlds" don't seem to have a lot in common, but together, they make one great theme park.
-Let's see what this park so special.
+Let's see why this park so special.

 Epcot is divided into 2 worlds.
 Future World (Dad's favorite part) which looks at technology and the future, and the World Showcase (Mrs. Mom's favorite part) which highlights countries from around the real world.